framewiki/framewiki.net/wiki/framework-computer-inc.md

 ## History
 Framework was founded by Nirav Patel in January 2020.
 The company received $9 million in seed-round funding in the first half of 2021.
 They opened pre-orders for their first product, [Framework Laptop 13](/framework-laptop-13) (11th Gen Intel Core), in May 2021.
 Those pre-orders began shipping in July of that year.

-In September 2021, YouTuber Linus Sebastian invested $225,000 in the company in order to support their mission. [[citation needed]](/framewiki:citation-needed) Spark Capital led Framework's Series A round, which raised an additional $18 million in January 2022.
+In September 2021, YouTuber Linus Sebastian invested $225,000 in the company in order to support their mission. [[3]]([/framewiki:citation-needed](https://www.youtube.com/watch?v=LSxbc1IN9Gg)) Spark Capital led Framework's Series A round, which raised an additional $18 million in January 2022.